Last updated on March 23rd, 2026 at 08:32 am

 Other craft sodas participating include Sprecher Brewing Company (Glendale, WI), Fest Cola (New Orleans, LA), Boylan Bottling Company (New York, NY), Cheerwine (Salisbury, NC) Durango Soda Company (Durango, CO) and others.

-One of the founders of the event is Liz Barber, who co-owns Sebring Soda and Ice Cream Works, an old-fashioned ice cream parlor in a historic building in downtown Sebring, 201 Circle Park Drive, Sebring.
-At Sebring Soda, hundreds of flavors of soda are available every day.
+At the core of the celebration is Sebring Soda and Ice Cream Works, an old-fashioned ice cream parlor on Circle Park in downtown Sebring where hundreds of soda flavors are available every day.

 About the Sebring Soda Festival